Venkatesh-Saravanan/FitFocus-Frontend/README.md

-### Pavilion-FitFocus-FE
+### FitFocus-Frontend

-Pavilion FitFocus is a comprehensive fitness management platform designed to streamline class bookings, trainer applications, and community engagement.
+FitFocus is a comprehensive fitness management platform designed to streamline class bookings, trainer applications, and community engagement.
 The platform offers a robust set of features tailored for users, trainers, and administrators, enhancing the fitness experience for all stakeholders.

 ## Features